oxyplot/oxyplot/.github/CONTRIBUTING.md

 ## Requirements for a pull request

+- Include the issue number
 - Include examples or unit tests for the change / new feature
 - Update the CHANGELOG.md file
 - Update the CONTRIBUTORS and AUTHORS files if you are not already listed there
-- Commits are rebased and squashed

 ## Creating a pull request

 - Open the GitHub page for your fork and create a "Pull Request" (PR)
-- Include the issue number in the pull request *comment* (not in the *title* where it will not be linked!)

 ## Merging

-When the PR is submitted, Appveyor will build the code and report if the build was successful.
+When the PR is submitted, a build will automatically be trigged.
 A team member will then review the PR, and merge the branch if everything looks OK.

-If there are some issues with the PR, you must
+If there are some issues with the PR, you should
 - update your code and commit changes
-- rebase and squash again
+- clean up the git history with rebase or squash
 - force push: `git push -f`

 The PR will be updated automatically when you push your changes.